Bob Bryar: My Chemical Romance

 Bryar first met My Chemical Romance while working with the Used on a tour that the two bands were doing together.
 In 2004, My Chemical Romance kicked their then-drummer Matt Pelissier out of the band.
-Immediately after he was booted, the band asked Bryar to be their new drummer, despite never hearing him play prior.
+Immediately after his departure, the band asked Bryar to be their new drummer, despite never hearing him play prior.
 He accepted the offer, subsequently relearning how to play the drums and quitting his current job.
 These events took place shortly after the band had released their second studio album, Three Cheers for Sweet Revenge (2004), with Bryar performing as part of the band's promotional tour for that album within a week of Pelissier's departure.
+During his time with My Chemical Romance, Bryar utilized a custom C&C drum kit.

-Bryar appeared with the band on "I'm Not Okay (I Promise)", where Bryar overcame an ankle injury he had endured prior to filming out of fear that he would be seen as unskilled.
-He later appeared on further music videos and Life on the Murder Scene.
+Bryar appeared with the band on clip for "I'm Not Okay (I Promise)" (2004), where Bryar overcame an ankle injury he had endured prior to filming out of fear that he would be seen as unskilled.
+He later appeared on further music videos and the live album Life on the Murder Scene (2006).
 On the band's third studio album The Black Parade (2006), Bryar performed on and co-wrote all of its songs.
 The album was the first time that Bryar received credits on one of the band's works.
-During the filming of the music video for "Famous Last Words", Bryar endured significant third degree burns to his leg, which subsequently was infected with staphylococcus aureus.
+During the filming of the music video for "Famous Last Words" (2007), Bryar endured significant third degree burns to his leg, which subsequently was infected with staphylococcus aureus.
 The infection later spread across his body, reaching his face and putting pressure on his brain.
 His injuries led to the cancellation of several promotional shows the band had scheduled for the album.